Q: Is scuba diving dangerous?

 A: Just swimwear and an old T-Shirt

-When you start your diver training with us we will provide you with a full set of kit to use while you are completing your Ocean Diver course.
+When you start your diver training with us as an in-club trainee we will provide you with a full set of kit to use while you are completing your Ocean Diver course.
 This kit will be yours to look after, clean and assemble just as if it’s your own.
 So there is no need to purchase any kit until you’re sure scuba is for you.

 As you progress through your training and reach the open water sections of your course, you will need a dry-suit to protect you from the cold.
 These can be very expensive to purchase, so we do not have any for trainees to borrow.
 However, trainees can rent dry suits from a number of local dive centres and suit manufacturers at very reasonable rates.